SushOS/Recipe-Recommender/README.md

-# Hybrid Recipe Recommendation System
+# Hybrid Recipe Recommendation System (Please refer Report)
 About : Refer to the Report for detailed explanation.

 Download the Dataset from here : https://www.kaggle.com/datasets/shuyangli94/food-com-recipes-and-user-interactions?resource=download